 The time limit for filing submissions against a provisional refusal is a maximum of six months.
 In the first instance, a time limit of three months is set.
 This time limit is extended once ex officio by one month and can be further extended on request up to the maximum time limit of six months.
 When the period allowed for lodging objections has elapsed, BOIP makes a final decision based on all the facts and circumstances of which it was apprised on time.

 Objection to a provisional refusal may be lodged by the applicant himself or by a representative (agent).
 The latter is assumed to have been authorised by the applicant and, in principle, does not therefore need to present a power of attorney.
-For an appeal against a definitive refusal (article 2.12 BCIP), the rules of domestic procedural law apply and legal representation is therefore mandatory.
+An appeal against a definitive refusal (a final decision by BOIP) may be lodged within two months - from notification of the definitive refusal - in order to have it annuled or reviewed (Article 1.15bis BCIP).
+The competent court designated by the BCIP is the Benelux Court of Justice.
+For more information about the lodging of an appeal, the applicable procedural rules, the court registry fee, contact details, etc.,see: http://www.courbeneluxhof.be.

 If an objection to a provisional refusal is lodged, it is important to file all submissions in good time, within the period allowed for lodging objections.
 It is no longer possible to do so once this period has elapsed.
 Submissions may be filed using My BOIP message box.
 If you do not yet have a My BOIP account, simply use the contact form on our website to request one.
 You will receive immediate confirmation of receipt.